 - 1 3/4 pounds small strawberries hulled and quartered (about 5 cups)

 - 1 3/4 pounds rhubarb cut into 3/4-inch pieces (about 5 cups)

 - 3 tablespoons cornstarch

 - 2 pounds pie dough divided into 4 and shaped into disks

 - 1 large egg yolk beaten with 2 teaspoons water

 - Heavy Cream or Ice Cream for serving (optional)

-- To Shape The Dough: Lightly flour a work surface and rolling pin.
+- Shape The Slab Pie: Lightly flour a work surface and rolling pin.
 Stack two of the disks on top of each other and roll to a 13-by-17-inch rectangle.
 Transfer dough to a 10-by-14-inch rimmed baking sheet and press gently to fit into pan. and fill with fruit mixture.
 Roll two remaining disks to an 11-by-15-inch rectangle then place atop pie, pressing along edges to seal.

 - Trim edges of dough, leaving 1 1/2-inch overhang all around.
 Fold overhang under, tucking it into pan.
 Crimp edges.
 Brush crust all over with egg-yolk mixture and sprinkle with turbinado or sanding sugar.
 With a paring knife, cut slits on top to vent.

 - Bake The Slab Pie: Place pie in freezer to set up briefly, at least 15 minutes; meanwhile, heat the oven to 375°F and arrange a rack in the middle.
 When oven is heated, place pie in oven.
 Bake until crust is deep golden brown and juices are bubbling in center, 55 to 65 minutes.
 Let cool on a wire rack until juices cool and set up, at least 1 hour.
 Serve warm or at room temperature with cream and ice cream.